jwhonce/obsidian-cli/README.md

 ### Core Commands

 - `add-uid` - Add unique identifiers to notes
+- `cat` - Display the contents of a file
 - `edit` - Open a note in your configured editor
+- `find` - Find files by name or title with exact/fuzzy matching
+- `info` - Display vault and configuration information
 - `journal` - Open today's journal entry
 - `ls` - List all notes in the vault
+- `meta` - View or update frontmatter metadata
 - `new` - Create a new note with optional frontmatter
 - `query` - Search and filter notes by frontmatter properties
 - `rm` - Remove notes from the vault
 - `serve` - Start MCP server for AI assistant integration
-- `version` - Display version information

 ### Command: ls